-If you have unpaid wages that your employer refuses to release, consider working with an Employment Lawyer in Los Angeles ASAP.
-Sometimes, even just a demand letter from your California employment attorney can be enough to get your boss to listen.
+If you have unpaid wages that your employer refuses to release, consider working with California Unpaid Wages Lawyers ASAP.
+Sometimes, even just a demand letter from your lawyer can be enough to get your boss to listen.

 Getting Unpaid Wages After Getting Fired

-As a terminated employee, your company is required to pay you all of your salary at the moment of termination.
+As a terminated employee, your company must pay you all your salary at the moment of termination.
 However, you may not be aware that if you are paid via direct deposit, your payments will be stopped as soon as you are fired or leave your employment.

 As a result, you'll need to figure out another way to get your last payment based on whether you were fired or quit and the length of notice you were given.
 An employer who willfully fails to pay wages owing to a dismissed employee within a specified time frame faces penalties.